module Scheduler: Schedulertypet =Raw_scheduler.t

 async execution ceases.
 Then, by default, async pretty prints the exception, and

 exits with status 1.
-If you don't want this, pass ~raise_unhandled_exn:true
+If you don't want this, pass ~raise_unhandled_exn:true, which

 default is false